Microsoft has now released Office 2019 for commercial users, with consumer versions set to be released in the coming weeks.

 A full list of updates can be found it Microsoft's frequently asked questions, here.

 Microsoft has also confirmed that it will release Exchange Server 2019, Skype for Business Server 2019, SharePoint Server 2019 and Project Server 2019 in a few weeks times.

 The biggest news that Microsoft has revealed on Office 2019 thus far is that the software suite will only run on Windows 10.

 Microsoft has also cut the period of time in which it provides extended support for customers.
 Previous versions of Office came with five years of standard support and five years of extended support.
 The total term has been cut from 10 years to seven.

 As the company explained in a statement published in February: "Microsoft Office 2019 will provide five years of mainstream support with two years of extended support as an exception to the 10-year Fixed Lifecycle Policy term.
 This seven-year term will align with the support period for Microsoft Office 2016."

 How much will Office 2019 cost?

-It will also be available for Office 365 subscribers.
-A one-year subscription to the service currently costs £7.90 per user per month for Office 365 Business, £9.40 for Office 365 Business Premium, and £3.80 for Office 365 Business Essentials.
+It is also available for Office 365 subscribers.
+A one-year subscription to the service currently costs $8.25 per user per month for Office 365 Business or $12.50 for Office 365 Business Premium.